-- A) The level of new jobs to be expected in the area - B) The extent to which the area needs to plan for increased migration (over and above that proposed) to secure new jobs - C) Whether the Council have fully considered 'market signals' in the assessment of housing need; including whether any adjustment is required to reflect former Structure Plan policies - 1.18 There are two more minor areas of technical disagreement - D) The Councils use of 'blended' headship rates compared to the alternative approach suggested by Pegasus - E) Whether the allowance for second homes and vacant properties should be calculated from council tax data, census data or the mixed approach adopted by PBA - 1.19 Nexus, Turley and PBA agree that the use of one assumption over another makes little material difference.
+- A) The level of new jobs to be expected in the area - B) The extent to which the area needs to plan for increased migration (over and above that proposed) to secure new jobs - C) Whether the Council have fully considered 'market signals' in the assessment of housing need; including whether any adjustment is required to reflect former Structure Plan policies - 1.18 There are two more minor areas of technical disagreement - D) The Councils use of 'blended' headship rates compared to the alternative approach suggested by Pegasus (Pegasus agree that the blended approach to HRR's is reasonable, but disagree that the blended approach should apply from 2021 onwards - see Pegasus Hearing Statement) - E) Whether the allowance for second homes and vacant properties should be calculated from council tax data, census data or the mixed approach adopted by PBA - 1.191.18 Nexus, Turley and PBA agree that the use of one assumption over another makes little material difference.
 However Pegasus note that although the differences are small they may be cumulatively significant.